Getting started with layout-based extractions

 },

-Try it out: change one of the questions to "street address for the Anyco insurance company" and see what you get.
+Try it out: change one of the questions to "street address for the Anyco insurance company"

-Natural-language methods can run up against limitations with complex document formatting.
-In such cases, combine natural-language methods with layout-based methods in the same document extraction configuration.
+LLM-based methods such as the Query Group method can run up against limitations with complex document formatting.
+In such advanced cases, use layout-based methods to extract the target information.

 How it works: Label method